egustafson/egustafson.github.io/content/2014-07-10-migrating-pelican.rst

 Tweak the Theme
   I used the example theme from the getting started by `Smashing Magazine`_ and it's a pretty good starting point.
-There are certainly a few tweaks that may or may not be dooable through the config.
+There are certainly a few tweaks that may or may not be doable through the config.
 I'd also like to change the color scheme which I'm sure will require tweaking the theme.